CRM · Lansing

 Exactly what you get

 A CRM where a Lansing household's auto, home, and commercial policies live on one record across multiple carriers, renewals drive their own task cadence, and commission splits calculate from data instead of a spreadsheet.
-It pairs naturally with a custom helpdesk for service tickets, business intelligence dashboards for book-of-business analytics, and accounting software integration so commission payouts reconcile cleanly.
+It pairs naturally with a custom helpdesk for service tickets, business intelligence (BI) dashboards for book-of-business analytics, and accounting software integration so commission payouts reconcile cleanly.

 How to choose a developer in Lansing